Haworthiopsis viscosa (L.) Gildenh. & Klopper

 How to Grow and Care for Haworthiopsis viscosa

-See more at How to Grow and Care for Haworthia.
+Learn more at How to Grow and Care for Haworthiopsis.

 - Back to genus Haworthiopsis

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus